-- Note: If you didn't install RAW in the recommended location, you will need to change the line do script "pythonw /Applications/raw/RAW.py" to have the appropriate path. - 6.
-Select $File \rightarrow Duplicate$ from the menu. - 7.
-In the duplicate window (should be named RunRAW copy or Untitled), select $File \rightarrow Save$. - 8.
+- Note: If you didn't install RAW in the recommended location, you will need to change the line do script "python/Applications/raw/RAW.py" to have the appropriate path. - 6.
+Go to the File menu and select Duplicate - 7.
+In the duplicate window (should be named RunRAW copy or Untitled), go to the File menu and select Save. - 8.
 Save the file as RunRAW (.app, if you are showing extensions) wherever you want to have the shortcut. - Note: you can name it whatever you want.
 RunRAW is just the default name. - 9.
 Now you can launch raw just by double clicking the RunRAW icon. - If it doesn't work, make sure that you saved the duplicate, rather than the original!